 We are transplanted New Yorkers who have spent more of our lives in Southern California than anywhere else.
 Our entire married life has been in Long Beach -- over 25 years.
 Our children were born here and went to public school here.
 Most of both our careers have been in this city too.
 We clearly love Long Beach.

 The city and surrounding area offer us everything we want for climate, culture, and activities.

-We found a property in 2014 and we will document each chapter of our home-building story and our efforts to live the change we wish to see in the world on this website.
+We found and purchased a property in 2014 and we documented each chapter of our home-building story and our efforts to live the change we wish to see in the world on this website.

 We have spent our entire married lives in beautiful Long Beach, California, but our roots are in the suburbs of New York City on Long Island.